 Or for an easier approach, invest a little research into the EPA’s Energy Star project.
 This not only encompasses the super-efficient appliances that you’ve seen for sale at Sears, but extends to nationwide building partners that abide by a strict set of guidelines to build high performance, energy efficient homes.
 And the EPA is always the first place to go for tips on energy efficiency.

-And of course, check back next week, where we will have more tips for greening your home!
+And of course, keep an eye out for our next installment, where we will have more tips for greening your home!